jmettraux/aachen/src/cc02__saving_throws.md

-# Determine Saving Throws
+# determine saving throws

 To make a save, one has to roll a d20 against a saving throw score.
 If the result is equal or better than the score, the save is successful.

-## Physical
+## physical save

-Saves against poison, disease, or exhaustion.
+When resisting a poison, a disease, or exhaustion.

 The score is 16, minus the best of the STR or CON modifiers, minus the character level.

+## mental save

+When resisting magical effects, illusions, or warding off tempations and affirming one's willpower.

+The score is 16, minus the best of the WIS or CHA modifiers, minus the character level.

-## Evasion
+## evasion save

-Dodge sudden perils, dive away from explosions.
+Diving and dodging from sudden explosions, pits, and perils.

 The score is 16, minus the best of the DEX or INT modifiers, minus the character level.

-## Mental

-Resist psychic influence or mind-bending sorceries.

-The score is 16, minus the best of the WIS or CHA modifiers, minus the character level.

-## Luck
+## luck save

-When only blind luck can save the character.
+When only sheer good luck can save the character.

 The score is a 16 minus the character level.

-### Example

-Character of level 2.
+No attribute modifier involved.

+## example

+A character of level 2 might have the following save scores:

 | att | score | mod | save         | score                  |
 |-----|------:|----:|:------------:|:----------------------:|